 The interface reminds us of a web browser, with tabbed notes along the top.
 The toolset is basic, but you can quickly access different coloured strokes and a highlighter.

-It's very good at handling multi-note documents, however, and you can add additional notes using a sidebar.
+It's very good at handling multi-note documents, and you can add additional notes using a sidebar.
 Like some other apps here it allows you to change the document's paper to graph or lined (man, we wish Notes would let us do this).
-A gold service allows you to download user-generated paper collections.
+A Gold service allows you to download user-generated paper collections, but it can be quite pricey, with a single month costing £4.99/$4.99, while the app itself costs £7.99/$7.99 to purchase.

 Mazec isn't technically a handwriting app.
 Instead, it's a keyboard app that recognises your handwriting and transcribes it into text.
 So you can scrawl your letters by hand, rather than type them.